ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 # The explanation of the project including the aim of the project:

-due to testing and builfding limitations many hours were spent settingup and resetting up the development environment and I could not ever get the environemnt working due to the Random.Move known bug.
-Being in the SUI Discord I see the issue is being resolved and work arounds have been proposed that have limited abilit to fix the issue.
-I look forward to continuing to see the community grow and the the flow of develppment improved.. would like to add a bakery object and then charge sui for minting an object. would like to build out frontend ussing Suiet library.
+due to testing and building limitations many hours were spent setting up and resetting up the development environment and I could not ever get the environment working due to the Random.Move known bug.
+Being in the SUI Discord I see the issue is being resolved and work arounds have been proposed that have limited ability to fix the issue.
+I look forward to continuing to see the community grow and the flow of development improved..
+This is the beginning of my move journey and I would like to continue to modify and grow this project. would like to add a bakery object and then charge sui for minting an object. would like to build out frontend using Suiet library.

 ---
 ---

 # The devnet contract address:

-As a Windows/ Linux VM user after needing to reinstall the SUI binaries I have recieved the known error pertaining to the Random.Move file.
+As a Windows/ Linux VM user after needing to reinstall the SUI binaries I have received the known error pertaining to the Random.Move file.

 ![known error without fix](./Screenshot1.jpg)